hack4impact-calpoly/ecologistics-web-scraper/docs/getting-started.md

 ## Setup for all Developers

 1. Clone this repository `git clone <repo-url>`
-2. Run `npm i` at the root of the repository
+2. Run `npm i` in the `frontend` directory of the repository
-3. Create a .env file and retrieve secrets from your tech lead
+3. Create an `.env.local` file and retrieve secrets from your tech lead
 4. Install IDE Extensions
    - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
    - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)